BJ And Dirty Dragon

 BJ And Dirty Dragon was part of any kid’s childhood growing up in Chicago.
 From 1968 to 1973, BJ and Dirty Dragon with the cast of characters that included Blob, Weird, Maynard (Dead Bird!), Lemon Joe Kid, and more would make their way into Chicago broadcast history.

 Unlike Zoom, Electric Company or Sesame Street or Captain Kangaroo, BJ And Dirty Dragon was part of the children’s programming from Chicago for us in Chicago.
-Other great shows we had growing up included Ray Rayner, Garfield Goose & Friends and others that we’d wake to before getting ready to go to school.
+Other great shows we had growing up included Ray Rayner, Garfield Goose & Friends as well as Bozo’s Circus and others that we’d wake to before getting ready to go to school.

 When I was a kid, Bill Jackson (BJ) went on the road to promote the show.
 He showed up at theaters and venues around the area.
 In 1970, he was at The Olympic theater in Cicero.
 Part of the show included him and Dirty Dragon choosing kids from the audience to participate in a game.
 I was one of those lucky kids.
 We had to compete against other kids on the stage to do the best Dirty Dragon ‘Fi” impression.